As an Amazon Associate I earn from qualifying purchases.

 This egg salad recipe is perfect for the spring holiday table, or just a regular, middle-of-the-week sandwich!

-For a while, I was eating a low carb (keto) diet based on clean eating.
+For a while, I was eating a low-carb (keto) diet based on clean eating.
 At first, I figured it would be impossible, but then I realized just how easy it could be.
 I didn’t have to feel guilty about eating fat because my body used it for fuel.
 It was a beautiful thing to enjoy mayo and still lose weight!

-You see, after my mom got sick, I sort of went down the junk food rabbit hole for a couple months.
+You see, after my mom got sick, I sort of went down the junk food rabbit hole for a couple of months.
 I was eating to survive, which for me meant a lot of food from the freezer section at Trader Joe’s.
 As a result, I slowly felt my jeans become tighter and tighter.